ElectricalGang

 • Spiral strip-type thermometers are used in air conditioning.

-• These thermometers are used in household appliances including appliances in industries such as AC (air conditioners), ovens, and heating wires, refineries, tampering tanks, heaters, etc.
+• These thermometers are used in household appliances including appliances in industries such as AC (air conditioners), ovens, heating wires, refineries, tampering tanks, heaters, etc.

 Like this post?
 Share it with your friends!